mciccale/ScholarVista/README.md

 # Process TEI XML files and save the results to the current directory
 scholarvista --input-dir ./xmls process-xmls
 ```

+### Python Modules

+**ScholarVista** provides a set of classes and modules to take leverage of all its functionality from your Python code.
+To see an example, see `example.py`

 ## License